Who we are

 He has previously been Deputy Chair of both NZCP and Unichem/Pharmacybrands.
 Graeme has a keen interest in the integration of pharmacy into the primary care health team so that the cognitive skills of pharmacists are both recognised and utilised.
 This is a major focus of his role with the Canterbury Community Pharmacy Group.
 Graeme is accredited for and provides Medicines Use Reviews, Smoking Cessation, Trimethoprim, Immunisation and Emergency Hormonal contraception.

 Ian is the Managing Director of Pharmacy 547, a specialist pharmacy and it is here he leads the team which developed both the Community Pharmacy Anti-Coagulation Management Service (CPAMS) and also immunisation by community pharmacists.
+Ian and his team have been finalists and winners at many NZ Pharmacy Awards including being finalists in two categories at the 2015 awards.
+Ian was awarded a Fellowship of the Society in 2013 in recognition of his pioneering work in developing new pharmacist services.

 William (Billy) Allan